DVB: Russia

 Fully switched to digital in 2019, Russia uses the DVB-T2 standard for broadcasting 2 channel packs with about ten main national radio and TV channels (Channel One, Rossiya 1/2/K/24, NTV, Radio Mayak, Radio Rossii etc.

 Spain

 Quiero TV started digital terrestrial broadcasting in 2000 as pay television.
 The platform closed three years later after gaining 200,000 subscribers.
 The frequencies used by Quiero TV were used from 2005 to simulcast free-to-air analogue broadcast as DVB-T, under the name "TDT".
-The service started with 20 free-to-air national TV channels as well as numerous regional and local channles.
+The service started with 20 free-to-air national TV channels as well as numerous regional and local channels.
 Analogue broadcast ended on 2010 after getting 100% digital coverage.
 Some of the analogue frequencies were used to increase the number of channels and simulcast some of them in HD.
-Since January 1st, 2023, all channels will be required to broadcast exclusively in HD.
+Since February 14, 2024, all channels will be required to broadcast exclusively in HD.
 Frequencies of SD channels will be used to simulcast some of them in 4K using DVB-T2.